Should I Join a Student Organization?

 This question will at least pop into your head when you first become a college student.
-Plus tens or even hundreds (if your campus is a large campus) student organizations are usually introduced to new students during the orientation period (in my campus it's called PKKMB).
+Plus tens or even hundreds (if your campus is a large campus) student organizations are usually introduced to new students during the orientation period (on my campus it's called PKKMB).
 Their goal is to get as many potential members as possible when new members are accepted.

 Whether or not you join a student organization is entirely up to you.
 But if you ask me, then my answer is yes.

-Yes, actually college is a very important time for you to develop yourself, this is the place where you can learn to control yourself, determine your life plans for the long term, get relationships, and prepare yourself.
+Yes, college is a very important time for you to develop yourself, this is the place where you can learn to control yourself, determine your life plans for the long term, get relationships, and prepare yourself.